doomdagadiggiedahdah/SentinelNet/README.md

 - **Dependencies:** Waits for backend to be healthy before starting
 - **Health Check:** HTTP GET to internal port 3000

-Both services run on a `sentinelnet` bridge network and restart automatically unless stopped.
+Both services run on a `sentinelwatch` bridge network and restart automatically unless stopped.

 ## Privacy Mechanisms